Video shows Muslim man’s faith mocked during fatal arrest

 None of the officers have been criminally charged or faced internal discipline for their actions.

-The Phoenix Police Department and Daniel O’Connor, a lawyer defending the officers in the suit, did not immediately respond Thursday to requests for comment.
+Daniel O’Connor, a lawyer defending the officers in the suit, said in an email Thursday that he is prohibited from discussing ongoing litigation.
+The Phoenix Police Department did not immediately respond to requests for comment.

 Muhaymin’s family, who have filed a $10 million wrongful death suit against the city, see echoes of his killing in George Floyd’s death at the hands of Minneapolis police officers in May.